AI Governance & GenAI Usage

 Across Fortune 500s, private equity portfolios, multinational firms, and regulated institutions, we consistently see the same patterns:

-AI being deployed in silos with no audit trail
+• AI deployed in silos with no audit trail

-Legal teams struggling to assess liability from AI-generated content
+• Legal teams unable to assess liability from AI-generated outputs

-Compliance, cybersecurity, and risk teams unable to validate model behavior
+• Compliance and risk teams unable to validate model behavior or establish accountability

 This briefing draws from engagements such as: